Monday, February 27, 2006

 "Am I learning the lessons I'm supposed to be learning through all this?"

-The fact?
-God gives me the power and energy to change, but He does not give me power to stay upset with people.
+God gives me the power, the energy to change, but He does not give me power to stay upset with people.
 So that's what wears me out.

 "Love hardly even notices when others do it wrong."
 1 Corinthians 13:4

 "One moment of patience may ward off great disaster.
 One moment of impatience may ruin a whole life."
 Chinese Proverb

 I belong to one of the Internet's most old-fashioned groups.
 It's a Good Thing.